mayureshpatil1551/spark/Questions/interview_Questions/Delta-Lake-Masterclass-Notes.md

     PARTITIONED BY (dept STRING, year INT)
 """)
 ```
+note-

+- This creates a _delta_log alongside your Parquet files at s3a://bucket/raw/abc.parquet.

+- The dataset is now a Delta table by path, but it’s not known to the metastore.

+- You can query it using .load("s3a://bucket/raw/abc.parquet"), but not with spark.sql("SELECT * FROM abc") yet.

 **What happens during conversion:**
 1. Delta scans all Parquet files and collects statistics